marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

       <div sec:authorize = "hasAuthority ('ADMIN')">

-Which should means that current point should only be visible to admins... but there is a mistake with the design.
+Which should means that current item should only be visible to admins... but there is a mistake with the design.

 And this 'entry' is visible for all.

 Possible to suspect that it is else one temporary-debug (or under construction) page.

-And knowing that there is mistake and page might be there (and most likely strange words are tips):
+And knowing that there is a mistake and page might be there (and most likely strange words are tips):

 we are able to start thinking around.

-There were already some pages with "string"-checks under the GET-methods.
+There were already some pages with 'parameters'-based checks under the GET-methods.

 And it looks like there might be something around it.
 We can re-login with admin credentials.